Passiolife/Nutrition-AI-Reels/README.md

 4. Modify the app bundle from "com.passio.NutritionAIReels" to "com.yourcompany...."
 5. Run the demo app on your iPhone.
 6. For support, please contact support@passiolife.com
+Adding Passio SDK into your project

+# Integrate Nutrition AI Reels/Shorts Sharing feature into your project.

+### Add PassioNutritionAISDK SDK into your project:

+1. Drag and drop the "PassioNutritionAISDK.xcframework" into your project.
+Make sure to select "Copy items if needed".
+2. In project "General" -> "Frameworks, Libraries and Embedded Content" Change to "Embed & Sign"
+3. Edit your Info.plist
+   - If opening from Xcode, right click and select 'open as source code' To allow camera usage add:
+   - `<key>NSCameraUsageDescription</key><string>For real-time food recognition</string>`.

+### Add necessary files into your project:
+1. Drag and drop `EntryViewController.swift` and `FoodRecognitionController.swift` files into your project.
+Make sure to select "Copy items if needed".
+2. Also add `EntryViewController` and `FoodRecognitionController` files from `Main.storyboard`.
+3. Drag and drop **Views, Cell, Model, Media and Extension** folder into your project.
+Make sure to select "Copy items if needed".
+4. Add **Colors and Images** from `Assets.xcassets`.
+5. After adding all above files and folder, you'll be able to build and share Reels/Shorts direclty from your app.
+6. You can customise the user interface to meet your own requirements.